lorentzben/fastqc_for_me/README.md

 FastQC For Me
 -------------------------------------------------
 Quality control is an integral step in 16s analysis.
 It is important to ensure that quality data is being analysed.
 Tools such as fastQC do make quality control easier, however there is not a native way to have a human and machine readable result for a project's worth of samples.
-This script aims to produce a folder of human readable html documents, as well as a machine readable table of stats based on the fastqc run on a folder of fastq files, to aid in downstream analysis.
+This script aims to produce a human-readable table of statistics from a folder of fastqc data.
 ## Prerequisities
 * Linux
 * Python 3 (installed and in path)